nikhilsbhat/gocd-cli/README.md

 * Recommend installing released versions.
 Release binaries are available on the [releases](https://github.com/nikhilsbhat/gocd-cli/releases) page and docker from [here](https://hub.docker.com/repository/docker/basnik/gocd-cli).
 * Can always build it locally by running `go build` against cloned repo.

+### Note

+* The command `gocd-cli pipeline validate-syntax` would use GoCD's plugin binary to validate the pipeline syntax.
+* Since the plugins are jars, it is expected to have Java installed, on the machine from which the command would be executed.